Savvy Tips Guru

 Common symptoms of Fibromyalgia include:

-• Tender Points: Specific spots on the body that are sensitive to touch.
+• Tender points or specific spots on the body that are sensitive to touch.

-• Electric Shock Sensations: Some people with Fibromyalgia feel like they’re getting electric shocks, especially in their arms and legs.
+• Electric shock sensations especially in their arms and legs.

 2. Cause and Pathophysiology